Skip to content

 How often do ferries run from Santorini to Mykonos?

-Between 1 and 6 ferries run each day depending on the time of year.
-The route is open from March through to November, with daily sailings throughout.
+1 to 5 ferries per day depending on the season.
+The route operates from March to November.

 How long is the ferry from Santorini to Mykonos?